 Western View: Rice is primarily composed of carbs which are mainly in the form of starch.
 Starch is the most common form of carbohydrates in foods, made up of long chains of glucose known as amylose and amylopectin.

-Rice that is high in amylose, such as basmati rice, does not stick together after cooking, and amylose also slows down the digestion of starch, helping Vata/Kaphas feel full longer; and is often associated with so-called resistant starch, a type of healthy fiber.
+Rice that is high in amylose, such as basmati rice, does not stick together after cooking, and amylose also slows down the digestion of starch and is often associated with so-called resistant starch, a type of healthy fiber.

-Resistant starch helps feed the beneficial bacteria in the gut, stimulating their growth and in the colon, resistant starch leads to the formation of short-chain fatty acids, such as butyrate, which may improve colon health and cut the risk of colon cancer says a study by the British Journal of Nutrition.
+Resistant starch helps feed the beneficial bacteria in the gut, both Vata and Pitta have their seat in the colon which is the first part of the body to exhibit symptoms for you.
+Resistant starch leads to the formation of short-chain fatty acids, such as butyrate, which may improve colon health and cut the risk of colon cancer says a study by the British Journal of Nutrition.

 Yams are pretty energy packed about 330KJ/100g (approximately).
 Potassium, Phosphorous and Magnesium are the key minerals found in yams.
-They also contain trace minerals like zinc, copper and selenium.
-High in calcium, and rich in omega 3 fatty acids which are known to increase the good cholesterol levels in the blood - all important as you can have high cholesterol.
+Magnesium often helps reduce digestive issues for Vatas.
+Yams also contain trace minerals like zinc, copper and selenium.
+High in calcium, and rich in omega 3 fatty acids which are known to increase the good cholesterol levels in the blood.

-Yams also contain Diosgenin, a molecular hormone which has potential anticancer effects, high in vitamin B6 content, Vitamin C and Vitamin A. Thats good for all doshas!
+Yams also contain Diosgenin, a molecular hormone which has potential anticancer effects, high in vitamin B6 content, Vitamin C and Vitamin A.